ChristopherJamesMoore/The-never-ending-apartments/README.md

-The Never Ending Apartments
+# 🏢 The Never Ending Apartments
-Climb.
+**Climb.
 Fall.
-Repeat.
+Repeat.**

 The Never Ending Apartments is an exhilarating third-person parkour challenge where every leap matters.
-Your goal is simple: scale an vast apartment complex, reach the rooftop platform, and claim your point.
+Your goal is simple: scale a vast apartment complex, reach the rooftop platform, and claim your point.
 But be warned — one misstep sends you plummeting into the abyss, and you’ll lose what you’ve earned.

+---

-Features
+## ✨ Features

+- **Addictive Loop**
-Addictive Loop: Climb to the roof, score a point, and get teleported back down to start again.
+  Climb to the roof, score a point, and get teleported back down to start again.

+- **Risk & Reward Gameplay**
-Risk & Reward Gameplay: Every successful run brings triumph, but a single fall takes away your progress.
+  Every successful run brings triumph, but a single fall takes away your progress.

+- **Vertical Parkour Action**
-Vertical Parkour Action: Test your reflexes and precision with challenging jumps and tricky routes.
+  Test your reflexes and precision with challenging jumps and tricky routes.

+- **Minimalist Yet Intense Atmosphere**
-Minimalist Yet Intense Atmosphere: Focus on movement and mastery in an ever-rising struggle.
+  Focus on movement and mastery in an ever-rising struggle.

+---

-Can You Conquer the Apartments?
+## ❓ Can You Conquer the Apartments?
 Each run is a test of skill and nerves.
 Push higher, climb faster, and see how many points you can rack up before gravity wins.

+---

+## 🎮 Controls

-Movement
+### Movement
-W – Move Forward
+- **W** – Move Forward

-A – Move Left
+- **A** – Move Left

-S – Move Backward
+- **S** – Move Backward

-D – Move Right
+- **D** – Move Right

-Camera
+### Camera

-Mouse Movement – Look around
+- **Mouse Movement** – Look around

-Interaction & Actions
+### Interaction & Actions
+- **Space** – Jump

-Space – Jump
+- **Double/Triple Space** – Double/Triple Jump

-Double/ triple space – Double/ triple jump